Theatre / Lysistrata

 - Gag Penis: The male actors are supposed to wear fake oversized phalluses just to drive home their, er, frustration.

-- It should be noted that unlike in modern culture where size equates to virility, in Ancient Greek culture the size of your member correlates to how much control you have over your sexual urges.
+- It should be noted that unlike in modern culture where size equates to virility, in Ancient Greek culture the size of your member correlates to how much control you have over your sexual urges (the smaller the better).
 You can guess what this implies about the men in the play.

 - Greek Chorus: Composed primarily of the aforementioned Dirty Old People.